It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

 Customer: Merial Corp.

-Project: Bring together multiple geo- and market-based business units using one technology platform to streamline operations.
+Project: To bring together multiple geo- and market-based business units using one technology platform to streamline their operations.

 Enabler: Integration Point (Charlotte, N.C., www.integrationpoint.com)

 Customer: Volvo Group North America/Mack Truck Inc.

 Project: Maintain compliance with U.S. government regulation to provide information for inbound shipments 24 hours in advance; manage compliance for finished vehicles exported from the United States, along with parts being shipped to Venezuela and Australia for assembly.

 Customer: Wyoming Liquor Division

 Project: Voice picking solution implementation

 Enabler: ISM Services (Tempe, Ariz., www.ism.ws)

 Project: PulteGroup redefined the way the purchasing function operates by delivering much more value to their homebuyers through consumer driven floor plans at a lower cost.
 The ISM Services program was designed to integrate with the new organizational design.